PallasSystems/typr/docs/index.md

 # Typr

-Typr is a webservice, its goal is simply to hold information about different fields types, Post Code (UK), Latitude (Decimal Degrees), Mobile Country Code, etc..

-It then provides an API so other systems can request validation information for a field from it (allowing systems to use the same validation) and to also allow systems to supply a field and be informed on which types the provided field is valid for.
+Typr is a catalog of fields types, it provides a definition for each field with validation criteria, units, and associated information links.

+Most platforms will define data schema's using primitive datatypes (e.g. int, string, char, etc..).
+NoSQL data stores such as [Elastic Search](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html) provide a more comprehensive list of field types for data schema's.

+This project allows systems to build on this concept, by creating a catalog that other systems can use when defining data schemas.

+Systems can use this information to validate and store data for a specific field within a schema.

-## Contributing
+## Develop and Contribute

 We welcome questions, ideas, issues and code contributions to this project.